ICB-DCM/cOmicsArt/docs/interface-details/single-gene-visualisations.md

 The main panel displays the single gene visualisations.
 Here are some key points:

 - **Visualisation**: The visualisation provides a boxplot or dot plot based on the number of samples per group and the selected options.
 Note that you only see boxplots if you have more than 3 samples per group.
 If there are fewer than 4 samples, only dots will be displayed.
 - **Select your desired comparisons**: Here you select which comparisons you want to test and display in the plot.
-Note that each test is taken as individual test, there is no multiple testing correction done \([Why it is important](https://www.nature.com/articles/nbt1209-1135)\) when choosing more than one test.
+Note that each test is taken as an individual test, there is no multiple testing correction done \([Why it is important](https://www.nature.com/articles/nbt1209-1135)\) when choosing more than one test.
 For more advanced testing please go to the [Significance analysis tab](significance-analysis.md)

 - **Download Options**: The visualisation can be downloaded directly in common formats (e.g., PNG, TIFF, PDF) or sent to the report.
 You can also download the underlying R code and data.
 For more information, check out [Interface Details](../interface-details.md).